Employee compensation is a sensitive subject, one that many employers would like to keep secret.

 Can an employer in the U.S. create a company policy that prohibits employees from discussing pay rate and salary levels with other employees or (gasp) on social media?

-For the most part: no, employers may not prohibit employees from discussing compensation according to the National Labor Relations Board (NLRB) and an April 2014 Executive Order from President Obama.
+For the most part: no, employers may not prohibit employees from discussing compensation according to the National Labor Relations Board (NLRB) and an April 2014 Executive Order from former President Obama.

 However, in recent years this discussion has primarily focused on hiring and whether prospective employees can be asked about their salary history.
 And many states have passed pay transparency laws for employees.
 In October 2019, for example, Maryland passed a host of new employment laws, with a salary history ban part of the sweeping amendments.